|

 Note which

-of these goals you agree with, which you'd redefine, and which don't fit for you.
+of these objectives you agree with, which you'd redefine, and which don't fit for you.

 Also: which of these did you get?
 Give?
 Which evoke the strongest feelings